abhay-khandwekar/react-hook-storehouse/README.md

 const {state, dispatch, dispatchAsync} = useStore("TEST_STORE");
 ```
 **state** represents the current state of the slice-state.

 **dispatch** method can be used to perform **synchronous (blocking)** operation on slice-state.

 **dispatchasync** method can be used to perform **asynchronous (non-blocking)** operation on slice-state.

 ***OPTIONAL OPTOUT from rerendering of React-components from slice-state updates.***

 There might be cases when React-components are only performing actions but not displaying the state (*such as a FORM only adding new items to state but not displaying existing items.*).
-In such cases React-components can optout rerenders by passing "false" to the parameter 2nd parameter **shouldTriggerRerender** of **useStore** hook.
+In such cases React-components can optout rerenders by passing "false" to the 2nd parameter **shouldTriggerRerender** of **useStore** hook.

-By default value of **shouldTriggerRerender** is **true**, thus all slice-state updates will trigger rerender on React-components which are using **useStore** hook.
+By default, value of **shouldTriggerRerender** is **true**, thus all slice-state updates will trigger rerender on React-components which are using **useStore** hook.

 ```jsx
 const { state, dispatch, dispatchAsync } = useStore("TEST_STORE", false);